freeCodeCamp/freeCodeCamp/guide/english/java/index.md

 ## JVM

-Ok now since we are done with the installations, let's begin to understand first the nitty gritty of the Java ecosystem.
+After finishing the installations, we can begin to understand the nitty gritty of the Java ecosystem.
 Java is an <a href='http://stackoverflow.com/questions/1326071/is-java-a-compiled-or-an-interpreted-programming-language' target='_blank' rel='nofollow'>interpreted and compiled</a> language, that is the code we write gets compiled to bytecode and interpreted to run.
 We write the code in .java files, Java compiles them into <a href='https://en.wikipedia.org/wiki/Java_bytecode' target='_blank' rel='nofollow'>bytecodes</a> which are run on a Java Virtual Machine or JVM for execution.
 These bytecodes typically has a .class extension.

 Java is a pretty secure language as it doesn't let your program run directly on the machine.
 Instead, your program runs on a Virtual Machine called JVM.
 This Virtual Machine exposes several APIs for low level machine interactions you can make, but other than that you cannot play with machine instructions explicitely.
 This adds a huge bonus of security.